GfSE/SpecIF-Pages/Tutorials/Tutorials.md

 ![SpecIF logo](../assets/logos/SpecIF-Logo-120.png)

-# SpecIF Tutorials
+# SpecIF Tutorials for Developers

-A series of tutorials for the *Specification Integration Facility* (SpecIF).
+A series of tutorials for the *Specification Integration Facility* (SpecIF) show how the SpecIF information model is represented using the JavaScript Object Notation (JSON) for which <a href="https://github.com/GfSE/SpecIF-Schema" target="_blank">schema and constraints</a> are available.
+Implementations using other syntax such as XML are possible.

 The tutorials use the SpecIF v1.0 schema, because the format is easy to understand.
-It allows a simple JSON structure for simple applications.
+The JSON structure for simple applications is simple.
 Alternative, more detailed structures provide additional features such as multi-language texts.
 SpecIF v1.1 has removed such structural alternatives to simplify the software at the cost of more complicated JSON structure in _all_ cases.
 The concept of SpecIF is however best explained using the v1.0 schema.
-At the end of each tutorial there is a link to the SpecIF data in both v1.0 and v1.1.
+At the end of each tutorial there is a link to SpecIF data in both v1.0 and v1.1.

 <!-- 1.
 [Hello World](./v1.0/01_Hello-World.md)
 1. [Related Terms](./v1.0/02_Related-Terms.md)